Indonesia Increases Donation for UNWRA - Mina News

 Indonesia Increases Donation for UNWRA

-Jakarta, MINA – The Indonesian government since June 2019 has increased donation assistance for Palestinian refugees through the United Nations Work and Relief Agency (UNWRA) as much as the US $ 200 thousand annually.
+Jakarta, MINA – The Indonesian government since June 2019 has increased donation assistance for Palestinian refugees through the United Nations Work and Relief Agency (UNWRA) as much as US $ 200,000 annually.

 It was conveyed by Febrian Alphyanto Ruddyard, Director General of Multilateral Cooperation of the Indonesian Ministry of Foreign Affairs in Media Gathering regarding the key achievements of the Directorate General of Multilateral Cooperation throughout 2019 and the 2020 flagship program in Jakarta on Monday.

 He stressed Palestine is a priority of Indonesia’s foreign policy.
-It is a commitment to Indonesia’s humanitarian contribution to the international world, especially in the field of Human Rights and humanity.
+It is a commitment of Indonesia’s humanitarian contribution to the international world, especially in the field of Human Rights and humanity.

 Indonesia itself will begin actively becoming the Member of the UN Human Rights Council starting in January 2020.
 Some humanitarian issues in the region, such as Palestine, Rohingya, Uighur, and Kashmir will become the concern.